nicksen782/Command-Er_mini/README.md

     - This will change your /boot/config.txt file.
       - It gives you an opportunty to cancel.
     - It creates a backup of /boot/config.txt BEFORE overwritting it.
+    - NOTE: If you would like to do this step manually instead of overwriting /boot/config.txt then compare your own version and add the changes from the sample provided in: ~/MINI/setupScripts/boot/config.txt
   - Run raspi-config
     - System Options > Boot / Auto Login > Console
     - Interface Options > SPI > Yes